-A project network diagram is one such tool that helps simplify a complex project plan, enabling a project manager to see the big picture of the project.
+A project network diagram helps project managers simplify a complex project plan, enabling them to see the project network.
 It’s important to have an overview of any project, see when it starts and finishes, and quickly note all the activities and how they work together.
-Project planning and scheduling methods, such as the critical path method (CPM) and the program evaluation and review technique (PERT), use network diagrams to achieve such clarity for their projects.
+The critical path method uses project network diagrams to achieve this.

 But some might avoid project network diagrams, thinking of them as those dense schematics that depict the nodes and connections in a computer network.
 That would be a mistake.
 Project managers need tools, and the project network diagram is a great one.

 A project network diagram is a visual representation of the workflow of a project.
-A network diagram is a chart that is populated with boxes noting tasks and responsibilities, and then arrows that map the schedule and the sequence that the work must be completed.
+A network diagram is a project management chart that is populated with boxes noting tasks and responsibilities, and then arrows that map the schedule and the sequence that the work must be completed.
 Therefore, the project network diagram is a way to visually follow the progress of each phase of the project life cycle to its completion.

-Project managers use a network diagram to track the project, allowing them to see the progress of each activity.
+Project managers use a network diagram to track the project schedule network, allowing them to see the progress of each activity.
 Then they can share the status with the rest of the project management team.
 This is especially helpful for those who better understand information that is delivered visually.
 For those team members, project network diagrams will help with the performance of their tasks and increase the project’s productivity.

 Another aspect of the network diagram is that it literally illustrates the project’s scope.
 That’s because the project network diagram collects all the activities, milestones and deliverables defined on the work breakdown structure of the project.
 The Critical Path Method (CPM) and the Program Evaluation and Review Technique (PERT) are good examples of how to use network diagrams in project management.
 Project managers use these methods to estimate the duration of the project and create a project schedule.

 Types of Project Network Diagrams: ADM & PDM